 Specific conditions we treat include:

-- Diaphragm paralysis
+- Diaphragm paralysis and weakness

 - Diaphragm eventration